Master of Science in Kinesiology (MSc)

 The Graduate Supervisor/Supervisory Committee may require additional coursework in your area of research.

-Registering for courses in other faculties
+Taking courses in other faculties

 If you would like to take a course in another faculty, or a course at the undergraduate level, you must do the following: